 - Take a break from the material if you can’t get an answer right away.

-Q: How will specials like PE, Art, music be handled?
+Q: How will specials like PE, art, and music be handled?

 A: Art and music will continue with assignments posted in the week-at-a-glance.
 Teachers will be sensitive to the supplies readily available at home.
 P.E. and the trackers are suspended for now.
-Mr. Waldy will offer suggestions of physical activities through his “Mr. Waldy’s Wee Wanderings” classroom page.
+Mr. Waldy offers suggestions of physical activities through his “Mr. Waldy’s Wee Wanderings” classroom page.